 * A RAW file is kind of what a negative was like in the film days – a digital file that the photographer processes your final image from.

 Do you as a client want RAW files on your final disc?
 NO!!
 ABSOLUTELY NOT!
 Unless you yourself are an image retoucher, there is absolutely nothing you can do with this file.
 What it means if your photographer gives you RAW files, is that he/she has done no editing what so ever to your images.
 And you can’t really use your images for anything:

 – If you’re lucky and have a modern computer, you might be able to view them in your default viewing program.

-- You will NOT be able to send these images anywhere for printing.
-Printers DO NOT take RAW.
+– You will not be able to send these images anywhere for printing.
+Printers don’t take RAW.

 Before I head on to the other image files, I feel that it is in its place to quickly explain the work process for the wedding photographer once your image has been shot, and it will all come clear to you, why your photographer has been very lazy and not done his/her job if you are given RAW files:

 THE (PROFESSIONAL) PROCESS OF YOUR IMAGES:

 - Once your image has been shot in RAW, the photographer will import the RAW file into a professional image software.

 - He/she will now do all the image corrections and editing to your image, perhaps transfer the image to an even more sophisticated program for further editing/work/playing around with your image.

 - After this, your photographer will save your image WITH A DIFFERENT ENDING – most probably as a JPG.
 And this is the final image that you will receive on your disc.